Perform your Favorite Songs With Confidence!

 Amazing….I was no longer getting lost during soloing….
 But did not feel stifled, in fact Better improvisation seemed to flow.

-I have also had great results with adult musicians.
+I have had great results with musicians of all ages and abilities

 “I have been an Alto player all my life and played Tenor as needed.
 Lately I have really enjoyed playing the Tenor.
 While playing in the Altissimo has been a little easier on Alto, I have never been able to access the upper register on Tenor.